Mikael Ymer: 2022: French Open third round, Maiden ATP 500 semifinal

 Ymer was not able to defend his third round showing at the 2022 Australian Open, losing to Stefanos Tsitsipas in the opening round.

-In February, at the 2022 Open Sud de France, Ymer reached the semifinals, defeating three French players Corentin Moutet, third seed Gael Monfils (his second top-20 win) and Richard Gasquet.
+In February, at the 2022 Open Sud de France, Ymer reached the semi-finals, defeating three French players Corentin Moutet, third seed Gaël Monfils (his second top-20 win) and Richard Gasquet.

 At the 2022 French Open he reached the third round at this Major for the second consecutive time in his career defeating James Duckworth and 29th seed Dan Evans before losing to 4th seed Stefanos Tsitsipas.

 At 2022 Wimbledon Championships he reached the second round defeating Daniel Altmaier.

 At the 2022 Citi Open he defeated Andy Murray and 15th seed Aslan Karatsev to reach the round of 16.
 Next he defeated Emil Ruusuvuori to reach the quarterfinals of an ATP 500 tournament for the first time.
-In the quarterfinals, he defeated Sebastian Korda in three sets to advance to his first ATP 500 semifinal in his career.
-As a result he moved close to 40 positions up the rankings back into the top 80 to No. 77 on 8 August 2022.
+In the quarterfinals, he defeated Sebastian Korda in three sets to advance to his first ATP 500 semi-final in his career.
+As a result, he moved close to 40 positions up the rankings back into the top 80 to No. 77 on 8 August 2022.

 At the 2022 Winston-Salem Open, Ymer received a wildcard but lost in the second to qualifier Marc-Andrea Huesler.
-As a result his ranking fell to No. 99 on 29 August 2022.
+As a result, his ranking fell to No. 99 on 29 August 2022.
 At the US Open he lost in the first round.

-At the 2022 Firenze Open he reached the semifinals as a qualifier defeating again fifth seed Aslan Karatsev and Roberto Carballes Baena but lost to JJ Wolf.
-As a result he moved 20 positions up in the rankings back into the top 80 on 17 October 2022.
+At the 2022 Firenze Open he reached the semi-finals as a qualifier defeating again fifth seed Aslan Karatsev and Roberto Carballés Baena but lost to JJ Wolf.
+As a result, he moved 20 positions up in the rankings back into the top 80 on 17 October 2022.

 At his home tournament in Stockholm using a special exempt status, he reached the quarterfinals where he lost to top seed Stefanos Tsitsipas.
-As a result he moved up to No. 76 on 24 October 2022.
+As a result, he moved up to No. 76 on 24 October 2022.